 - Men earn more than women.
-The average annual net salary for males is USD 131k and USD 116k for females.
+The average annual net salary with outliers for males is USD 131k and USD 116k for females.
 69% of school heads that participated in this survey are male.

 - Heads of school who identify as non-white earn on average less.
 This salary gap is consistent at all levels of leadership experience.

 - Heads who are hired internationally (rather than locally, regardless of whether they are native or expats in the local region) and have a Bachelor’s and Master’s degrees have higher average salaries than locally-hired heads with the same degrees.
 There is little difference between international and local hires with Doctorate degrees.

 CIS members!
 Dive into the data with us during a two-part webinar series